-James Edward Oberholtzer, Jr. filed the complaint (PDF) in the U.S. District Court for the District of South Carolina on March 6, indicating that his cancer diagnosis result from years of using, and being exposed to, aqueous film-forming foams (AFFFs), which he was told were safe.
-However, in reality, the lawsuit indicates they contained large amounts of per and polyfluoroalkyl substances (PFAS), which are toxic and carcinogenic.
+James Edward Collie filed a complaint (PDF) in the U.S. District Court for the District of South Carolina on December 8, indicating he was diagnosed with kidney cancer after years of exposure to aqueous film-forming foams (AFFF) which contain toxic chemicals known as per and polyfluoroalkyl substances (PFAS).

-The chemicals are projected to take thousands of years to degrade, and past studies have shown their ability to enter and stay in the environment and human body through the air, dust, food, soil, and water.
-Previous U.S. Centers for Disease Control and Prevention (CDC) studies have shown PFAS chemicals primarily settle into the blood, kidney and liver, and could likely be detected in the blood of 98% of the U.S. population.
+Experts indicate PFAS chemicals contained in AFFF may take thousands of years to degrade, and past studies have shown their ability to enter and stay in the environment and human body through the air, dust, food, soil, and water.